-- Barak Hoffmann, "Development Despots: Foreign Aid, Domestic Politics, and the Quality of Governance"
+- Barak Hoffman, "Development Despots: Foreign Aid, Domestic Politics, and the Quality of Governance"

-- Edward Miguel, Shanker Satyanath, and Ernest Sergenti, "Economic Shocks and Civil Conflict: An Instrumental Variables Approach"
+- Edward Miguel, Shanker Satyanath, and Ernest Serengeti, "Economic Shocks and Civil Conflict: An Instrumental Variables Approach"

-- Daniel Posner, "The Political Salience of Cultural Difference: Why Chewas and Tumbukas are Allies in Zambia and Adversaries in Malawi"
+- Daniel Posner, "The Political Salience of Cultural Difference: Why Chewas and Tambukas are Allies in Zambia and Adversaries in Malawi"

 31 January-1 February 2003, UCLA

 - Mary Kay Gugerty, "You Can't Save Alone: Testing Theories of Rotating Savings and Credit Associations in Kenya"